website

 5. Sperm production

-How it's produced
+How it's produced.

 • 95% produced in the testicles.

-• Brain signals the pituitary gland.
+• Your brain signals the pituitary gland.

 • The pituitary gland releases hormones via the bloodstream.

-• Testicles then produce and release testosterone.
+• Testicles then produce and release testosterone into the body.

 • Testosterone levels in the blood rise.

-• Hormone release slows or stops.
+• The hormone released from Pituitary gland slows or stops.

 • Production of testosterone then slows or stops.

 More detail on the process and the hormones involved here.
 You should note only around 2% of total testosterone is "free" testosterone and thus biologically active.
+This is the good stuff.

+The rest is bound, and not "active" or available testosterone.
 Total testosterone is a good guide but may not be indicative of the amount of free testosterone.

 Testosterone levels start to decline in men from around 30 years of age.
-Boosting testosterone levels can then become a priority in the pursuit of youth.
+Faxt.

 Normal levels can be different by individual, thus ranges are often provided as a guideline only, by age range.
-Testosterone levels are measured in either ng/dl or by nmol/l.
-More on measuring your testosterone levels explained here.

 Find out more about normal male testosterone ranges by age here.

+Unlikely.
 This is unusual unless you are an athlete using anabolic steroids, testosterone, or related hormones to increase your muscle mass and performance.

-Low testosterone levels or low T
+Low testosterone levels or low T.

-What is considered "low" has been revised over time and is getting lower.
+What is considered "low" has been revised over time and is getting lower!

 Testosterone levels have been declining for decades with a substantial drop since the 1980s, with levels dropping an average of 1% per year.